Google Business Profile Optimization

 Business Hours: The Ranking Factor Most People Miss

+This one catches almost everyone off guard.
 Whether your business is open or closed at the time of the search has a massive impact on visibility.
+We have observed it repeatedly:

-Rankings hold steady while open
+Rankings hold steady while open.

-Drop begins roughly 60 minutes before closing
+Drop begins roughly 60 minutes before closing.

-Once closed, profiles are often displaced by businesses that are open
+Once closed, profiles are often displaced by businesses that are open.

 This factor has climbed rapidly in ranking impact because Google wants to show users businesses they can contact immediately.
+This makes sense for restaurants and retail.
+It makes far less sense for lawyers, home services, or consultants.
+Yet the system applies broadly.

 Should You Extend Your Hours?